Melkzedk/baseline-vscode/README.md

 - Add a `build` script to `package.json` (e.g., `"build": "tsc -p ."`).

 Contact the maintainers or open an issue/pr to propose changes.

+## About the project

+This small extension grew from a simple idea: make it obvious, as you edit, when web-platform features in your code are considered part of a stable "Baseline" for your audience.
+I was inspired by the frequent need to balance progressive enhancement with broad compatibility — teams often debate whether a new API or CSS feature is safe to ship.
+I wanted a tiny, local tool that makes those decisions more visible while you code.

+What I learned
+- Working end-to-end with the VS Code extension API is approachable: registering diagnostics, hover providers, and commands lets a lightweight tool integrate tightly with the editor.
+- TypeScript + simple JSON-based configuration (the baseline) is a productive pairing for small developer tools.
+- Heuristics (regex matching) are easy to implement but quickly show their limits; accurate language-aware analysis usually needs AST parsing.

+How I built it
+- Started with a minimal baseline JSON (`sr/baseline.json`) and a tiny scanner (`sr/featureScanner.ts`) that loads the baseline and searches text for matches using regexes.
+- Connected the scanner to the VS Code extension lifecycle in `sr/extension.ts`: on activation the extension scans open documents, updates diagnostics, registers a hover provider to show notes and browser support, and adds a command to re-scan the active document.
+- Kept dependencies intentionally minimal (TypeScript only) so the project is straightforward to build and iterate on.

+Challenges faced
+- Matching accuracy: using regex-based matches produced false positives (matches in comments, or unrelated identifiers).
+I deferred an AST-based implementation to keep the initial scope small, but that's the natural next step for the project.
+- UX choices: deciding whether to surface unsafe features as warnings (which can feel noisy) or as informational hints required balancing strictness vs. developer annoyance.
+The current approach uses warnings for features not marked safe and info for safe features.
+- Packaging for others: publishing a VS Code extension requires additional metadata and packaging steps; for now the repo focuses on local development and iteration.

+If you'd like, I can expand this narrative into a short CONTRIBUTING guide describing how to add baseline entries, or implement the AST-based matcher as a follow-up.